Savvythelegend/PGDocs/docs/recovery.md

 time.
 PostgreSQL uses this technique to achieve PITR.
 The presence of a WAL archive is mandatory.

-!!!
-Important
+:::important
-    PITR requires you to specify a recovery target by using the options described in [Recovery targets](#recovery-targets).
+PITR requires you to specify a recovery target by using the options
+    described in [Recovery targets](#recovery-targets).

 The operator generates the configuration parameters required for this